MontclairRobotics/FRC-Programming-Guide/src/Git/course/Installing-Git.md

 <hr>

-# **Installing GitKraken** (Alt)
+# **Installing GitKraken** (Alternative to GitHub Desktop)
-To maintain consistency, use GitKraken only if GitHub GUI failed to install or you are on an unsupported device such as a Linux operating system.

 ## Windows & Mac
 The process is as self explanatory as installing GitHub GUI, just using a different installation URL.
-Please use the *standard* GitHub GUI installation unless this is required as per your individual setup.

->Go to [https://www.gitkraken.com/download](https://www.gitkraken.com/download) and select for your operating system, and run the installation proccess following the directions on screen.
+>Go to [https://www.gitkraken.com/download](https://www.gitkraken.com/download) and select for your operating system, and run the installation process following the directions on screen.

 ## Linux
 Depending on your distro, download the according file, whether that be a `.rpm` / `.deb` / `.tar.gz`  (or use Snap Package Manager, depending on your support and prior installation of it).
-This proccess should be familiar to you if you are already familar with Linux.
+This process should be familiar to you if you are already familiar with Linux.

 **.deb File**
 >Run (in the same directory as the downloaded file)